-Article 5: Rights of shareholders
+Article 5: Rights and duties of shareholders

-The beneficiaries of the common shares will have the following fundamental rights:
+The beneficiaries of the common shares will have the following fundamental rights and duties:

-- a) Participate in Shareholders' Assemblies, whether ordinary or extraordinary. - b) To take the decisions that correspond to the Shareholders' Meeting, based on the criteria of an action, a vote. - c) Appoint, to the best of their knowledge and understanding, both their representatives on the Board of Directors, as well as independent members, in accordance with the pertinent regulations. - d) Define, the distribution or not, total or partial of the profits. - e) Execute the disposition of their actions, in strict adherence to the regulations related to the administration of public assets. - f) Review the Bank's books and any financial information, report or report from the administration, risk or internal control, prior to the ordinary meetings. - g) Formulate respectful requests to the Board of Directors, including recommendations on Corporate Governance. - h) The investing public in Commercial Negotiable Securities and in Bonds issued in the public securities market, shall have the rights to information that the law assigns and at all times access to it will be facilitated.
+- a) Participate in Shareholders' Assemblies, whether ordinary or extraordinary. - b) To take the decisions that correspond to the Shareholders' Meeting, based on the criteria of an action, a vote. - c) Appoint, to the best of their knowledge and understanding, both their representatives on the Board of Directors, as well as independent members, in accordance with the pertinent regulations. - d) Define, the distribution or not, total or partial of the profits. - e) Execute the disposition of their actions, in strict adherence to the regulations related to the administration of public assets. - f) Review the Bank's books and any financial information, report or report from the administration, risk or internal control, prior to the ordinary meetings. - g) Formulate respectful requests to the Board of Directors, including recommendations on Corporate Governance. - h) The investing public in Commercial Negotiable Securities and in Bonds issued in the public securities market, shall have the rights to information that the law assigns and at all times access to it will be facilitated. - Notify before the Shareholders Assembly their intention of use common stocks of the bank, as a collateral for a loan or credit facility with another banking entity or any other creditor.